The Making of Portuguese Diaspora in Postwar North America (working title)

 – Portuguese language instruction and community schools

-– Literate culture: ethnic press, authors and libraries
+– Literate culture: cultural societies, ethnic media, and literature

-5. MAKING IMPERIAL CITIZENS: LUSOTROPICALISMO AND THE MULTIRACIAL DIASPORA
+5. MAKING IMPERIAL CITIZENS: LUSOTROPICALISM, PUBLIC MEMORY, AND THE MULTIRACIAL DIASPORA

 “This pilgrim Nation on foreign land that are our emigrants.”